What Is Serotonin Syndrome?

 Serotonin Syndrome Symptoms

-Serotonin syndrome symptoms often begin within hours of taking a new medication or increasing the dose of one you are already taking.
+Serotonin syndrome symptoms often begin hours after you take a new medication that affects your serotonin levels or after you raise your dose of a current drug.
 Symptoms may include:

 - Agitation or restlessness